Recursive perturbation approach to time-convolutionless master equations: Explicit construction of generalized Lindblad generators for arbitrary open systems: Canonical representation of the Time-Local Generator

 One may notice the resemblance of this equation to the unitarity condition commonly used in scattering theory to derive the optical theorem~\cite{reed1979iii, taylor2012scattering}.
 Similarly, in collisional dynamics, such conditions are employed to derive Lindblad-like master equations when interactions are described via a scattering operator~\cite{diosi1995quantum,hornberger2003collisional,hornberger2008monitoring}.
 Moreover, using the identity

 along with eq.~\eqref{eq:scatt}, one can rewrite the generator in a generalized Lindblad form:

 This result generalizes the work of Gorini et al.~\cite{Gorini1976a} by extending it to non-Markovian dynamics and allowing for arbitrary sets of operators $V_{i}$.
 However, in the general case, the Hamiltonian-like contribution is guaranteed to be Hermitian only if the condition $\omega^{*}_{0i} =\omega_{i0}$ is satisfied.
 This condition ensures that the effective Hamiltonian remains a valid observable and prevents the introduction of spurious non-Hermitian terms.
 Notably, this symmetry property holds naturally within the perturbative expansion considered in this work (see eq.~\eqref{eq:D_D}).
-However, it is clear that the choice of the operator set influences the form of the Hamiltonian contribution.
+Equation~\eqref{eq:GGorini} allows to rewrite the $n$-th term of the series described by eq.~\eqref{eq:Ln} as \begin{widetext}